King Kalmashapada, belonging to the Ikshvaku race, was an

 You will wander over the earth, assuming a human form.”

-At that time, Sage Viswamitra,who was harboring a desire to
+At that time, Sage Viswamitra, who had been harboring a desire to

 invisible to both.

-Viswamitra commanded a Rakshasa by name Kinkara to enter the body of
+Viswamitra commanded a Rakshasa named Kinkara to enter the body of

-Kalmashapada and after watching Kinkara entering the body of the king, left the
+Kalmashapada and after watching Kinkara enter the body of the king, left the

 place.